rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/SQL Injection/Prevention.md

 - Whitelisting permitted input values.
 - Using different logic to deliver the required behavior.

-For a parameterized query to be effective in preventing SQL injection, the string that is used in the query must always be a hard-coded constant.
-It must never contain any variable data from any origin.
+*Note: For a parameterized query to be effective in preventing SQL injection, the string that is used in the query must always be a hard-coded constant.
+It must never contain any variable data from any origin.*